decentology/hyperverse-mono/packages/hyperverse-evm-builderkit/readme.md

 4. `Environment` - Simple component that will identify which blockchain and network your module is being used under.
 This allows EVM modules to easily work with any supported EVM module

+# Documentation
+For more information and learn about Hyperverse checkout the resources below

+-
+-
+-